 After the success of this 50mm, I found my next lens, the 100-300mm F/5.6L.
 This lens was supposed to be one of the best Canon nFD zoom lenses, and it very much did not disappoint.

-The full control over all aspects of the image, from focus to aperture, without needing to break my focus with a screen to change any of those settings.
+The full control over all aspects of the image, from focus to aperture, without needing to break my focus with a screen to change any of those settings, is one of my favorite parts of photography now.
 Full manual control has gotten me closer to my images in ways that would have been significantly more difficult or annoying to do on anything newer.
-If you have a mirrorless camera, and don't know if you'll enjoy shooting on a manual lens, pick an older FD lens in whatever focal length you want to try, and give it a shot.
+If you have a mirrorless camera, and don't know if you'll enjoy shooting on a manual lens, pick an older FD lens, or perhaps a Nikon AI-s, in whatever focal length you want to try, and give it a shot.
 You likely won't regret it.